tzarrsf/omnichannel-inventory-postman-setup-with-example-files/README.md

 `console.log(`${pm.info.requestName} Tests...`);`

-If you called your request "Heinz 57" you will see `Heinz 57 Pre-request Script...` or `Heinz 57 Tests...` in the console accordingly.
+If you call your request "Heinz 57" you will see `Heinz 57 Pre-request Script...` or `Heinz 57 Tests...` in the console accordingly.
 You can drill into your request and response bodies as needed knowing what was passed to the endpoint.

 ### Requests must meet Preconditions